 - One of Whittle’s several homes in Leamington Spa: 9 Victoria Street (Blue Plaque)

-- Moses Whittle’s (Frank’s Father) Engineering Workshop (Formerly Leamington Valve and Piston Ring Co.) west side of Clinton Street, Leamington Spa.
+- Moses Whittle’s (Frank’s Father) Engineering Workshop (Formerly Leamington Valve and Piston Ring Co.), Clinton Street, Leamington Spa.
 (Now converted to accommodation – ‘Frank Whittle Mews’).

 - Milverton Junior School, Leamington Spa.
 (Still an active school)